williamdemeo/Math317-Spring2016/README.md

 will be dropped and not counted toward the final course grade.
 *The 10 best homework scores will count toward the final grade.*

-The last homework assignment will be due on the Friday of the last week of the semester, also known as "dead week."
+The last homework assignment will be due during the last week of the semester, also known as "dead week."

 Make-up Policy